The Organizations Making an Impact in the World

 Caroline Furnace & Mar-Lu-Ridge

-Your gift will be split evenly between the two camps and will support scholarships, programming, and equipment.
+Your gift will be split evenly between Caroline Furnace and Mar-Lu-Ridge.
+Funds will be used to support scholarships, programming, and equipment.

 Roanoke College is a four-year, liberal arts college located in Salem, Virginia.
 Founded in 1842, Roanoke is the second-oldest Lutheran related college in America and lives at the intersection of faith and reason.
 Reason calls us to be honest.
 Faith calls us to be authentic.